Can I get satellite internet on my phone?

 This is particularly so for rural regions that do not have a dependable broadband connection; obtaining home satellite internet can make sense if phone access is bundled.
 Satellite isn't usually the most affordable internet option for typical mobile use cases for a few reasons:

-• Satellite internet data limits vary from 30GB up to 150GB monthly, on average.
+• Satellite internet data limits vary from 30GB to 150GB monthly, on average.
 Call it data-intensive, Americans use their smartphone to access over 100GB per month through their cellular data plan.
-Exceeding data usage of satellite internet connection leads to speeds that are extremely slow or high charges for using extra data.
+Exceeding the data usage of a satellite internet connection leads to speeds that are extremely slow speeds or high charges for using extra data.

 • Satellites orbiting at higher altitudes with latencies result in a lot of delay time than those in fiber optic or microwave tower networks in lower altitudes.
 FaceTime, voice calls, and multiplayer gaming are challenging over satellite when you need a real-time connection.